yoziru/esphome-tesla-ble/README.md

 ### Building and flashing ESP32 firmware
+1. Connect your ESP32 device to your computer via USB
 1. Copy and rename `secrets.yaml.example` to `secrets.yaml` and update it with your WiFi credentials (`wifi_ssid` and `wifi_password`) and vehicle details (`ble_mac_address` and `tesla_vin`)

-2. Build the image with [ESPHome](https://esphome.io/guides/getting_started_command_line.html)
+1. Build the image with [ESPHome](https://esphome.io/guides/getting_started_command_line.html)

     ```sh
-    make compile
+    make compile BOARD=m5stack-nanoc6
     ```

-3. Upload/flash the firmware to the board.
+1. Upload/flash the firmware to the board.

     ```sh
     make upload
     ```

+1. After flashing, you can use the log command to monitor the logs from the device.
+The host suffix is the last part of the device name in the ESPHome dashboard (e.g. `5b2ac7`).
+    ```sh
+    make logs HOST_SUFFIX=-5b2ac7
+    ```

+1. For updating your device, you can OTA update over local WiFi using the same host suffix:
+    ```sh
+    make upload HOST_SUFFIX=-5b2ac7
+    ```

+> Note: the make commands are just a wrapper around the `esphome` command.
+You can also use the `esphome` commands directly if you prefer (e.g. `esphome compile tesla-ble-m5stack-nanoc6.yml`)

+### Adding the device to Home Assistant

+1. In Home Assistant, go to Settings > Devices & Services.
+If your device is  discovered automatically, you can add it by clicking the "Configure" button by the discovered device.
+If not, click the "+ Add integration" button and select "ESPHome" as the integration and enter the IP address of your device.
+2. Enter the API encryption key from the `secrets.yaml` file when prompted.
+3. That's it!
+You should now see the device in Home Assistant and be able to control it.

 ### Pairing the BLE key with your vehicle
+1. Make sure your ESP32 device is close to the car (check the "BLE Signal" sensor) and the BLE MAC address and VIN in `secrets.yaml` is correct.
 1. Get into your vehicle
-1. In Home Assistant, go to Settings > Devices & Services > ESPHome > Tesla BLE device and click "Pair BLE key"
+1. In Home Assistant, go to Settings > Devices & Services > ESPHome, choose your Tesla BLE device and click "Pair BLE key"
 1. Tap your NFC card to your car's center console
+1. A prompt will appear on the screen of your car asking if you want to pair the key
+    > Note: if the popup does not appear, you may need to press "Pair BLE key" and tap your card again
 1. Hit confirm on the screen
+1. To verify the key was added, tap Controls > Locks, and you should see a new key named "Unknown device" in the list
-1. [optional] Rename your key to "ESPHome BLE" to identify it easier
+1. [optional] Rename your key to "ESPHome BLE" to make it easier to identify